High Resolution (<100pc) Ionization Structures in the ISM of AGN ESO~137-G34: Summary and Conclusion

-In conclusion, the use of the SLI uncovers new structure within the AGN and LINER zones of the BPT diagram.{ Applied to a larger sample of AGNs the SLI method can diagnose the complexities of AGN feedback.
-Technique requires spatially resolved maps of fluxes in [S~II], H$\beta$, H$\alpha$ and [O~III].
-These can be obtained by HST, or with worse spatial resolution but better energy resolution, by Multi Unit Spectroscopic Explorer (MUSE). } In the case of ESO137-G034 the {\it Chandra} data does not have sufficient signal-to-noise to see if the SLI-discovered features produce the complex photoionized and thermal X-ray spectra.
+In conclusion, the use of the SLI uncovers new structure within the AGN and LINER zones of the { VO} diagram { and allows to spatially distinguish different excitation mechanisms. { With the caveat that high signal to noise data is needed to distinguish different ISM excitation structures, our method has the potential of uncovering spatial complexities of the AGN feedback.
+Firmly establishing he general applicability of the SLI will require the systematic analysis of larger samples of AGNs, which we propose to undertake in the future.
+This} technique requires spatially resolved maps of fluxes in [S~II], H$\beta$, H$\alpha$ and [O~III].
+These can be obtained by HST, or with worse spatial resolution but better energy resolution, by the Multi Unit Spectroscopic Explorer (MUSE). }

+In the case of ESO137-G034 the {\it Chandra} data does not have sufficient signal-to-noise to see if the SLI-discovered features produce the complex photoionized and thermal X-ray spectra.
 A larger area sub-arcsecond X-ray spectral imaging mission, preferably with higher resolving power \citep[Lynx Consortium, ][]{Gaskin19} could explore the SLI connections to the multi-component outflows of AGNs.